 ---|---|---|---|---|

-Pumping systems are among the largest family of electricity consuming systems in the C&I sector and are generally well understood and broadly used across market segments.
-Transmission, distribution, and pressurization of clean water makes up seven percent of the total net energy use in California.
+Pumping systems are among the largest family of electricity consuming systems in the commercial and industrial sector and are generally well understood and broadly used across market segments.
+Transmission, distribution, and pressurization of clean water makes up 7 percent of the total net energy use in California, and the following opportunities can help meet CalNEXT’s goals of improving the TSB:

 The technical performance of pumps and pumping systems is generally well understood and there have been national EE standards covering most pumps since 2020.
 These standards introduced the PEI, a performance metric that has since been adapted for the California Electronic Technical Reference Manual (eTRM).
-Market knowledge contextualizing lifecycle costs to PEI may be less developed.
-While there is significant potential for energy savings via advanced pumping solutions, facility operators, and by extension customers. have shown reluctance in adopting these newer pumps.
-This may be in part due to a lack of familiarity and higher capital costs.
-A market assessment or a customer survey to get a better understanding of why this hesitancy exists is required.
+However, there are still certain barriers to efficient pumps:

-CalNEXT is interested in collaborating and co-funding projects.
+CalNEXT is interested in collaborating on or co-funding these projects.

 ---|---|---|---|---|